i-80 Gold (NYSEAMERICAN:IAUX) Sees Unusually-High Trading Volume

 i-80 Gold Corp.
-(NYSEAMERICAN:IAUX – Get Rating) shares saw unusually-high trading volume on Thursday .
-Approximately 3,901 shares changed hands during trading, a decline of 97% from the previous session’s volume of 134,100 shares.The stock last traded at 2.34 and had previously closed at 2.42.
+(NYSEAMERICAN:IAUX – Get Rating) shares saw unusually-high trading volume on Wednesday .
+Approximately 3,690 shares changed hands during mid-day trading, a decline of 97% from the previous session’s volume of 141,409 shares.The stock last traded at 2.65 and had previously closed at 2.63.

-Separately, National Bank Financial began coverage on shares of i-80 Gold in a research report on Wednesday.
-They set an “outperform” rating for the company.
+Several equities analysts have commented on IAUX shares.
+National Bank Financial started coverage on shares of i-80 Gold in a research report on Wednesday, November 16th.
+They issued an “outperform” rating for the company.
+National Bank of Canada started coverage on shares of i-80 Gold in a research report on Thursday, November 17th.
+They issued an “outperform” rating and a $4.25 price target for the company.

 The company has a debt-to-equity ratio of 0.26, a current ratio of 2.26 and a quick ratio of 1.75.